Legana/ML_vs_homology/07_taxonomic_distance_vs_performance.md

 ![](07_taxonomic_distance_vs_performance_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-**Figure 7.1:** **A** Histogram of pairwise distance between each faceted organism and 648 out of the 788 other organisms present in the AMP dataset
+**Figure 7.1:** **A** Histogram of pairwise distance between each faceted organism and other selected organisms present in the AMP dataset

 ![](07_taxonomic_distance_vs_performance_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-**same as Figure 7.1 but excluding E coli**
+**Figure 7.1.2** Histogram of pairwise distance between each faceted organism and other selected organisms present in the AMP dataset

 ## Taxonomic distance score